If you’re someone who enjoys reading, but just can’t get yourself to read these days, this post is going to help you fall in love with reading again.

 When you’re stressed, one of the most effective practices you can engage in is distracting yourself from your anxious thoughts.
-Reading is one of the healthiest forms of distraction.
+Reading is a healthy hobby, and one of the most positive forms of distraction.

 Remembering that reading is good for you (and also that it’s simply enjoyable) may help encourage you to do it more often.

 But if you want to form a new habit, making that habit easier and more accessible is key.
 Because when something is easy, we are much more likely to engage in it.

 3 Tools To Fall In Love With Reading Again